Organic Farming in Spain

 Agricultural Producers

 In 2024, the number of organic agricultural producers in Spain decreased to 56,067 producers (-1,732 producers y/y).
-This reflects barriers to organic farming adoption, including technical challenges and market access constraints.
+This indicates expansion in organic agricultural production as more farmers adopt organic farming methods and enter the organic market.

 All Operators

-In 2024, the total number of organic operators in Spain decreased to 62,621 operators (-1,809 operators y/y), highlighting challenges in building a comprehensive organic sector infrastructure.
+In 2024, the total number of organic operators in Spain decreased to 62,621 operators (-1,809 operators y/y), demonstrating growth across the entire organic supply chain, from production to processing and trade, as the organic market develops.

 Organic Crop Production